ProjectLibertyLabs/reconnection-service/README.md

    -- or -- <br /><br />

    **Option 2:**
-   Run the following command to start the account service api and worker containers.
-This will start the account service api and worker in development mode.
+   Run the following command to start the reconnection service container.
+This will start the reconnection service in development mode.

    ```sh
    docker compose up -d reconnection-service